Towards Personalized Deep Research: Benchmarks and Evaluations: Evaluation Methodology

 \subsection{R -- Factual Reliability.}

-We assess report reliability via an automated factual grounding framework, inspired by ResearcherBench \citep{xu2025researcherbenchevaluatingdeepai} and DeepResearch Bench \citep{du2025deepresearchbenchcomprehensivebenchmark}.
-The process has three stages: \paragraph{Claim Extraction and Deduplication.} A Judge LLM is employed to extract all verifiable factual claims with their sources, forming a set of triplets $\mathcal{TRI} = \{(c_i, \text{idx}_i, \text{source}_i)\}_{i=1}^{N}$, where uncited claims have empty sources.
+Although factuality metrics \citep{min2023factscorefinegrainedatomicevaluation, wei2024longformfactualitylargelanguage, chern2023factoolfactualitydetectiongenerative} exist, they are primarily designed to verify atomic facts against knowledge bases or external search results.
+They remain unsuitable for deep research setting, where factuality must be evaluated through retrieved citations to assess both the factual reliability of the report and the agent’s capacity in utilizing web information.
+We therefore assess report reliability via an automated factual grounding framework, inspired by ResearcherBench \citep{xu2025researcherbenchevaluatingdeepai} and DeepResearch Bench \citep{du2025deepresearchbenchcomprehensivebenchmark}.
+The process has three stages: \paragraph{Claim Extraction and Deduplication.} A Judge LLM is employed to extract all verifiable factual claims with their sources, forming a set of triplets $\mathcal{TRI} = \{(c_i, \text{idx}_i, \text{source}_i)\}_{i=1}^{N}$, where uncited claims have empty sources (see Appendix \ref{r_prompts}).
 A second pass deduplicates claims:

 yielding $N_{\text{total}}$ unique claims, of which $N_{\text{cited}}$ are cited. \paragraph{Automated Verification.} For each unique triplet $(c_i, \text{idx}_i, \text{source}_i) \in \mathcal{TRI}_{\text{unique}}$, we use the Jina Reader API to retrieve the source content ${Content}_i$.
 Then the Judge LLM checks support: